 In Mauritania, the National Association of Midwives has publicly declared their opposition to FGM and their pledge to abandon the practice in the communities they serve.
 Photo credit: UNFPA Mauritania

 - Over 140 million girls and women alive today have undergone some form of FGM.

-- If current trends continue, some 86 million young girls worldwide are likely to experience some form of the practice by 2030.
+- If current trends continue, about 86 million additional girls worldwide will be subjected to the practice by 2030.